davidmreed/nonskating.club/content/guides/head-nso.md

 - Identify the captains and alternates and ensure they have the A or C visible.
 - Establish the high and low seeds.
 - Establish how the teams will be cued, if this is a JRDA event or is participating in the WFTDA team name cues pilot.
 - Establish [colors](#benches-bench-staff-and-color-selection).
 At a tournament, colors are often prearranged by the GTO.
 Always confirm to be sure everyone's on the same page.
+Ensure that the colors (including on helmet covers) meet the standard for contrast set by the association's sanctioning policy.
 - Establish [starting benches and switching benches at halftime](#benches-bench-staff-and-color-selection).
 - Get a [bench staff count](#benches-bench-staff-and-color-selection) from each team and clarify whether or not that count includes a turn coach, if present.
 Assess whether the count complies with the association's requirements (WFTDA, MRDA, and JRDA are all different).
 Advise teams whether their turn coach may enter the bench area, based on those requirements.
 If this is a JRDA event, ensure that the bench staff are recorded on the IGRF.
 - Discuss venue configurations, limitations, and concerns.
 Note the location of the medical staff.
 Make teams aware of boundaries around their bench areas and around the penalty box.
 - Discuss any accommodations needed by the teams.
 See [Accommodations](#accommodations).
-- If this is a JRDA event, re-state the game level.
-- If this is a JRDA event, have both teams identify their designated chaperone.
-- If this is a JRDA event, confirm whether coaches or officials will perform gear checks.
 - Have both teams review their rosters on the IGRF and strike anyone who will not be skating.
 If sanctioned, ensure both teams have 15 or fewer skaters slated to participate.
+(See below under [Number Checks](#number-checks) for references).
 If unsanctioned, whatever team- or league-level agreement is in place would hold.
 - Advise the captains (or adult coaches, for JRDA) where they are expected to sign the IGRF after the game.

-Only JRDA formally specifies the captains and coaches meeting (JRDA Sanctioning Policy, page 4).
-This guide is a superset of JRDA's expectations.
+If this is a JRDA event, also
+- Re-state and confirm the game level.
+- Have both teams identify their designated chaperone.
+- Confirm whether coaches or officials will perform gear checks.

 In an unsanctioned context, or for local mix-up games, you may adopt a much less formal approach.